src47/multibax-sklearn/README.md

 ## References

-Code and methodology in this repo builds on InfoBAX [1] and Multi-point BAX [2]
+Methodology in this repo builds on InfoBAX [1] and Multi-point BAX [2]

 [1] Neiswanger, Willie, et al. "Bayesian algorithm execution: Estimating computable properties of black-box functions using mutual information."
 International Conference on Machine Learning.
 PMLR, 2021.